Latin America

 In Arenal, the Tabacon river supplies natural hot water to these springs, making them one of the favorite tourist activities in the area.
 Aside from Tabacan, Arenal is also home to other popular hot springs like Baldi, the Springs, and Ecotermales.

-Leaving the central region of Costa Rica and heading towards the coast, you will find unique and mesmerizing beaches with plenty of activities to do.
+Leaving the central region of Costa Rica and heading towards the coast, you'll find unique and mesmerizing white sand beaches with plenty of activities to do.
 Both the east and west coast of Costa Rica are packed with white-sanded beaches and crystal clear water.

 Although some of the local cultures might be a bit different in the Pacific and Caribbean, Costa Rican beaches can provide you with relaxation, tan lines, and fun memories.